 My favorite Tools

-Some questions and get all the time are what blades do you use and what kind of saw do you have?
+I always get questions: what blades do you use, and what kind of saw do you have?

 Blades